GoogleCloudPlatform/cluster-toolkit/modules/README.md

 ### Required Services (APIs) (optional)

-Each Toolkit module depends upon Google Cloud services ("APIs") being enabled in the project used by the HPC environment.
+Each Toolkit module depends upon Google Cloud services ("APIs") being enabled in the project used by the AI/ML and HPC environment.
 For example, the [creation of VMs](compute/vm-instance/) requires the Compute Engine API (compute.googleapis.com).
 The [startup-script](scripts/startup-script/) module requires the Cloud Storage API (storage.googleapis.com) for storage of the